olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 > Written by: Samuel T. Bieberich (@Sam-Bieberich) and Michael A. Sandoval (@michael-sandoval)

 One of the most promising forms of unconventional computing is Quantum Computing (QC), which utilizes quantum mechanics to perform calculations on qubits.
-These qubits are analogous to binary bits in classical computers, however, they are able to exploit some different properties, including:
+These qubits are analogous to binary bits in classical computers; however, they can exploit some different properties, including:

 1. Superposition - the ability of a qubit to be in more than one state at once, measured as a "1" or "0" only a percentage of the time.
 2. Entanglement - the ability of two qubits to connect to one another across theoretically infinite amounts of space, making them directly related.